robinace/Using-Push-Pull-Fetch-and-Merge-in-Git/README.md

 # Using Push, Pull, Fetch, and Merge in Git
- This guide defines the git push, git pull, git fetch, and git merge commands and describes the differences between each.
-After reading this guide, you will be able to choose which command best fits your needs when merging branches.
+ This guide defines the `git push`, `git pull`, `git fetch`, and `git merge` commands and describes the differences between each.
+After reading this guide, you will be able to choose which command best fits your needs when pushing changes to or getting changes from a repository.
 ## Prerequisites
 Before you begin, review the concepts in the following guides if needed:
 - Creating and Using Repositories [xref]